researchsoft/website/content/events/2022-06/index.md

 +++

-## About the Research Software Community Forum
+## Research Software Community Leaders Forum

-The [Research Software Alliance (ReSA)](https://www.researchsoft.org/) is hosting occasional online community forum for the global research software community.
-The Research Software Community Forum is open to everyone.
-Meetings will occur at alternating times to maximise attendance by participants in different time zones.
+The [Community Leaders Forum](https://www.researchsoft.org/events/2022-06/) (CLF) offers an opportunity for participants to meet other community leaders, engage in interactive discussions, and consider how to address common issues to achieve shared goals.
+The CLF is one of the online forums that ReSA hosts for decision makers and key influencers in the global research software community.
+ReSA aims to coordinate discussions across a wide range of research software organisations and programs, enabling the community to create outcomes that will achieve both local goals and those of the international community.

-The Community Forum offers an opportunity for participants to meet and share information.
-Each call will feature a short talk and follow-up discussion, with the aim of facilitating community consideration about what’s needed next to address particular issues.
+The CLF is open to everyone and features a short talk and follow-up discussion, with the aim of facilitating community consideration about next steps to address particular issues.
+We welcome input about topics for discussion.
+Please let us know if you’d like to suggest a topic for an upcoming call.

-The Community Forum aims to provide a welcoming and inclusive environment, and to engage a broad range of participants from across the globe.
-Meetings utilise [ReSA’s Code of Conduct](https://www.researchsoft.org/code-of-conduct/).
+Meetings occur at alternating times to maximise attendance by participants in different time zones.
+The CLF endeavours to provide a welcoming and inclusive environment, and to engage a broad range of participants from across the globe.
+Meetings utilise ReSA’s [Code of Conduct](https://www.researchsoft.org/code-of-conduct/).
+To help us plan accessible calls, please let us know any requirements you may have by contacting info@researchsoft.org.

-### Accessibility
-To help us plan accessible meetings, please identify any requirements you may have by [contacting ReSA](https://www.researchsoft.org/contact/).

 ### Upcoming calls:

-**Sign up to receive the [Community Forum](https://landing.mailerlite.com/webforms/landing/o1n4v3) calendar invites automatically**.
+**[Sign up](https://landing.mailerlite.com/webforms/landing/o1n4v3) to receive the Community Leaders Forum calendar invites automatically and recordings of the talks.**.

-* Stay tuned for the date of the next Community Forum.
+* 18 October, 10:00 UTC (see in your time zone)
+  * Topic: Debrief on the second International Research Software Funders Workshop and release of the Amsterdam Declaration for Funding Research.
+Do you adore software?
+Let your funders know so they can get involved with the Declaration.
+  * Zoom link to join the call (Passcode: 446688)
+  * Download a calendar invite
+* 15 November,
+  * Topic: Update on Research Software Alliance (ReSA) strategy, engagement and operations, including the proposed ReSA-RDA Working Group on Policies in Research Organisations for Research Software (PRO4Rs), our Organisational Membership program, and the work of our Community Managers in Asia and Africa.

 ### Past calls: